hashicorp/nomad/website/source/guides/ui.html.md

 ## Using an ACL Token

-When the Nomad ACL system is enabled for the cluster, tokens can be used to gain elevated permissions to see otherwise private jobs, nodes, and other details.
-To register a token with the UI, click ACL Tokens on the right-hand side of the top navigation.
+When the ACL system is enabled for the cluster, tokens can be used to gain elevated permissions to see otherwise private jobs, nodes, and other details.
+To register a token with the Web UI, click ACL Tokens on the right-hand side of the top navigation.

 The ACL Tokens page has a two field form for providing a token Secret ID and token Accessor ID.
-The form automatically updates as the values change, and once a Secret ID is provided, all future HTTP requests the Nomad UI makes will provide the Secret ID as the ACL Token via the `X-Nomad-Token` request header.
+The form automatically updates as the values change, and once a Secret ID is provided, all future HTTP requests the Web UI makes will provide the Secret ID as the ACL Token via the `X-Nomad-Token` request header.

 [![ACL Tokens][img-acl-tokens]][img-acl-tokens]